-?
-Wh ich level describes your community currently?
-Not Started Level 1 Level 2 Level 3 • Level 1 - Community members are supported to identified needs and build a sense of community 0 their own neig ghborhoods to address Some ways communities can get started includ de:
+- ?
+Which level describes your community currently?
+Not Started Level 1 Level 2 Level 3 - Level 1 Community members are supported to make changes in their own neighborhoods to address identified needs and build a sense of community.

 - Offer parent listening sessions or summits at a variety of accessible public spaces frequented by families, including libraries, schools, and health centers, to engage families with each other and the community around topics of interest, while also informing providers and policymakers about families' needs and concerns. - Develop strong relationships with community groups that can help connect residents to local elected leaders and community-building resources. - Openly share information that will allow residents to be more engaged in the decision-making process, including data on how children are faring in the community and information on upcoming funding and policy proposals. - Connect with city departments, local historical groups, and informal community historians to learn about the history of neighborhoods and then provide opportunities to advocate for positive change. - Offer "mini-grants" for neighborhood groups to make improvements in their communities.